 I’ve also written a bit about the Head, Heart and Hand approach to learning for adults and will re-post those here soon.

 Heutagogy is the study of self-determined learning.
 Thank Stewart Hase and Chris Kenyon for the term.
 This agogy puts learners at the very centre of learning and is especially well suited to online learning environments and life-long learning practice.
-Like all the agogies, only the term is new.
+Like all the agogies, only the label is new.
 I suspect this is how people learned prior to the advent of formal education.

 “… heutagogy looks to the future in which knowing how to learn will be a fundamental skill given the pace of innovation and the changing structure of communities and workplaces.”
 (What is Heutagogy? )